 This is the second post in the series about 5 most common mistakes people make in managing multiple projects simultaneously.
 Before you read this piece, please take a look at 5 Most Common Mistakes in Managing Multiple Projects: Learn to Avoid Them (Part 1).

 Mistake #2: Careless project planning

 There is a great temptation to not think too much over your plan and just dive into the doing.
-Remember that one of the most important reasons for project management failures is having project plans sitting on the shelf.
-A project plan that is nonexistent, out of date, incomplete or poorly constructed leads to mistakes in project execution.
+Remember that one of the most important reasons for project management failure is having project plans sitting on the shelf.
+A project plan that is non-existent, out of date, incomplete, or poorly constructed leads to mistakes in project execution.

 Winning strategy #2: Keep your plans realistic and up-to-date